taeheej/multi-objective-optimization/README.md

 To reproduce search results using multi-objective optimization algorithm, we provide tutorial notebook "Hands-on_Tutorial2.ipynb'

-please clone this repository to your computer and start jupyter notebook to run these tutorial notebooks.
+Please clone this repository to your computer and start jupyter notebook to run these tutorial notebooks.